rafelis1997/arjs-react-experimental-app/README.md

 These app was developed in order to test a way to use react features and AR.js features as well

-Here I'm was able to implement AR.js and create a SPA with splash screen.
+Here I was able to implement AR.js and create a SPA with splash screen.

 ## Stacks